yuemlu/azure-content/articles/storage/storage-premium-storage.md

 For step-by-step instructions, see the [Quick Start](#quick-start) section later in this article.

+>[AZURE.NOTE]
->[AZURE.NOTE] A premium storage account cannot be mapped to a custom domain name.
+- A premium storage account cannot be mapped to a custom domain name.
+- Premium Storage currently does not support Azure Block Blobs, Azure Append Blobs, Azure Files, Azure Tables, or Azure Queues.

 ## DS, DSv2 and GS series VMs